MoOx/pjax/README.md

 ## No tests or Demo ?

-There is still some work to make this repo sexy with tests & simple demo.
+~~There is still some work to make this repo sexy with tests & simple demo.~~
+Actually there is a [WIP branch where I'm adding lot of tests](https://github.com/MoOx/pjax/tree/testling)

 For now [you can see this running on my website](http://moox.io), with sexy CSS animations when switching pages.